 Professor Schwed was a partner and Managing Director at Providence Equity Partners, the world’s largest media and telecommunications specialist private equity firm, with over $40 billion of assets under management.
 Working in the London office, he was one of the partners responsible for the firm’s European business.
-Professor Schwed participated in the fund raising of Providence VI, a $12 billion fund which was the largest industry specialized private equity fund ever raised.
-At Providence Professor Schwed led several transactions in the telecommunications industry, including the largest LBO in European history at the time and some of the firm’s most successful deals in recent years.
-Professor Schwed was a member of the firm’s Valuation Committee and Portfolio Committee, which was responsible for the oversight of the firm’s portfolio of over fifty companies.
+He participated in the fund raising of Providence VI, a $12 billion fund which was the largest industry specialized private equity fund ever raised.
+While at Providence, he led several transactions in the telecommunications industry, including the largest LBO in European history at the time.

 Prior to joining Providence, Professor Schwed was a Managing Director of Morgan Stanley Private Equity, where he launched and ran the firm’s Latin American private equity business out of the firm’s Sao Paulo office and became the Chairman of the firm’s Global Emerging Markets Fund, Morgan Stanley’s vehicle for private equity investing in Latin America, Asia, and Central Europe.
 He subsequently moved to London where he became one of three partners running Morgan Stanley’s European private equity business.

-Professor Schwed currently serves on the Board of Managers of Swarthmore College, where he is Chairman of the Finance Committee and is a member of the Executive, Nominations & Governance, Compensation, and Investment Committees.
-As part of the Investment Committee, he is responsible for the oversight of the college’s $2 Billion endowment, focusing on the endowment’s investments in private equity.
+Professor Schwed currently serves on the Board of Managers of Swarthmore College, where he is a member of the Finance and Investment Committees

 Professor Schwed received a BA with High Honors from Swarthmore College in 1984 and an MBA from the Stanford University Graduate School of Business in 1988.
 He is a US, UK and Argentine citizen and speaks English, Spanish, and Portuguese.